chunkyen/rtmp-nginx-docker-lab/instructions/Lab01Video Streaming using  RTMP with NGINX on Windows Server Container.md

 You need a Windows Server 2019 as your container host.
 You will need internet access on the container host for the lab to work.

-_Note: The docker deployment steps should work mostly on Docker for Windows Desktop for Windows 10 with some tweaking._
+_Note: The docker deployment steps should work mostly on Docker for Windows Desktop for Windows 10 with some tweaking.
+Also, do not follow the steps here to install docker.
+Instead take a look at [Installing Docker for Windows](https://docs.docker.com/v17.09/docker-for-windows/install/)_

 Run the following powershell code on Windows Server 2019 to install the container feature
 > Install-WindowsFeature -Name Containers